-It’s an all-too-familiar sight at primary schools around Australia.
+It’s an all-too-familiar sight at primary schools.
 When the teacher invites the class to enjoy some free time before recess, instead of turning to books, puzzles or games - or even chatting with their neighbours - kids pull out their devices.

 Technology is a part of life - and in our children’s generation, it will play an even more central role.
 So it’s no wonder that an overwhelming majority of parents accept that screens have a place in the classroom, too.